dmidlo/histdata.com-tools/docs/hawkes-product-selection.md

 propagation](observation-process-uncertainty.md) and [feed-epoch transition uncertainty](feed-epoch-transition-uncertainty.md).

-The eligible-but-unselected candidate remains named with machine-readable exclusion reasons.
+The unselected candidate remains named with machine-readable exclusion reasons, whether it failed a hard gate or lost the powered paired comparison.
 The dossier makes no historical-truth, broker, or investment claim.